blahosyl/enlightened-publishing/README.md

 ##### Devices

-The website was tested on all emulators available on Chrome Delevope tools.
+The website was tested on all emulators available on Chrome Delevoper tools.
 In addition, it was tested on the following devices:

  - iPhone 12 Pro, iOS 17.2.1
  - iPad Pro, iPadOS 17.3.1